Review approved answers

 Approved before authority

-Drafts and proposals do not become official support truth until a human approves them.
+Drafts and proposals do not become official answers until a human approves them.

 Coverage metrics

-Owners can see whether important surfaces have enough approved support truth.
+Owners can see whether important surfaces have enough approved answers.

 Trust readiness